SatyamSingh-Git/Computer-Use-Agent/docs/README.md

 Enter the commands, like open notepad, or write a short story on word file about a crow and water.
 Or anyhing, any else command.

+To use the, voice command method, say:"Hey CC, .... then you command..."